A Quick Guide To SwiftUI Modifiers

 Fig 7.
 Modifier using closure

-I personally find this approach more intuitive in certain scenarios because it simplifies the understanding of how a modifier is applied.
+We find this approach more intuitive in certain scenarios because it simplifies the understanding of how a modifier is applied.
 However, there’s a potential issue with this method: when we start stacking multiple modifiers, it can lead to what’s often called a “Pyramid of Doom.”
 In other words, it becomes progressively harder to manage and read the code as we add more and more modifiers, diminishing its clarity and maintainability.

 Fig 8.
 Applied FrameLayout Modifier